Microsoft Surface pro and Macbook Pro

 microsoft

 With 8.1 and the new 8.1 Spring Update (really?
 We couldn’t just call it 8.2?), virtually all my complaints about Windows 8 evaporated.
-While some dislike the new aesthetic, I’ve personally found myself loving the flat colors, active tiles, and removal of extraneous effects.
+While some dislike the new aesthetic, I’ve found myself loving the flat colors, active tiles, and removal of extraneous effects.
 I sincerely hope that as Windows evolves, it gets even more balanced and the metro aesthetic becomes more pervasive.

-Suggestion: Use a Microsoft account, and use OneDrive!
-I can’t stress these enough.
+Suggestion: Use a Microsoft account and OneDrive!
+I can’t stress this enough.
 If you’re using Windows 8–and on a Surface Pro, you will be–you shouldn’t create an old-fashioned local account.
 Doing so cuts you off from some of Windows 8’s best features.
 Among these is the ability to have almost your entire PC configuration, right down to tile sizes, locations, and apps installed, backed up to your OneDrive account if you need to restore your PC or sign into a different Windows 8.1 PC.
 The best, though, is that with OneDrive, you get 7GB storage for free, which, while not enough to cover your music and photo collection, is probably plenty to ensure your critical documents are all safely backed up within moments of you making any change.
 It’s easy to learn to save to your OneDrive folder, and once you’ve become accustomed to having that safety net, you’ll wonder how you ever lived without it.

 2. The Hardware: Build Quality, Heft, and Capability.